Wednesday December 1, 2021

 There’s nothing wrong with smoking some weed every now and then to chill yourself out or make your daily routine a little more fun.
 As long as you’re not operating heavy machinery, performing surgery, or running point on a hostage negotiation, you’re usually all good.
 Still, it’s better to stay discreet when possible.
-Being stoned is pretty fun, but there are few thoughts that will harsh your experience faster than “Everyone around me knows that I’m high.”
+Being stoned can be pretty fun, but there are few thoughts that will harsh your experience faster than, “Everyone around me knows that I’m high.”

 As the pressure lowers in your inner eyeball, the small capillaries and blood vessels running through the whites of your eyes have more room to stretch out.
 As a result, they become more visible - hence, conjunctival injection or episcleral vessel dilation (to be exact).

-On the plus side, this is exactly why cannabis has been used as a medicine to treat glaucoma for years.
-By lowering intraocular pressure in the eye, it alleviates impaired vision by increasing the flow of nutrients into the ocular nerves.
-There’s even evidence that cannabis can help treat a number of symptoms of eye problems, and may help to prevent long term retinal damage.
+On the plus side, this is exactly why cannabis has been used as a medicine to help with glaucoma for years.
+By lowering intraocular pressure in the eye, it alleviates impaired vision by increasing blood supply to the ocular nerves.
+The overall effectiveness of cannabis as a treatment for glaucoma is a debated topic, but many consumers say it helps.

-Red eye from smoking cannabis will go away on its own after a couple of hours.
-But if you’re in a situation that you can’t just wait out, there are a couple of options that can help you recover faster so that you don’t have to blame a fake diagnosis of dual pink eye.
+Red eyes from smoking weed will go away on its own after a couple of hours.
+However, if you’re in a situation that you can’t just wait out, there are a couple of options that can help you recover faster so that you don’t have to blame a fake diagnosis of bilateral pink eye.

-Sometimes red eye can be caused by dehydration from other issues, such as drinking too much caffeine or not staying hydrated on a hot day.
-A glass or two of water may help clear your whites out a little.
+Sometimes red-eye can be caused by dehydration from other issues, such as drinking too much caffeine or not staying hydrated on a hot day.
+A glass or two of water may help clear your whites out a bit.
 It’s also a healthy choice for your body and may help with any dry mouth you’re experiencing.

 Cold Compress or Ice Pack

-Get a towel or cloth wet, put some ice in it if it’s available, and hold it onto your closed eyes for about 5-10 minutes.
+Get a towel or cloth wet, put ice in it if it’s available, and hold it onto your closed eyes for about 5-10 minutes.
 When you no longer look like you stared into a wind tunnel, take off the compress and go on with your day.
 However, b e careful with ice application.
 It’s easy to overdo it and cause mild frostbite on the eyelids

-Look, if you can’t get to some eye drops or a cold compress, your options are already pretty limited.
+If you can’t get to eye drops or a cold compress, your options are already pretty limited.
 You can either lie about having just watched a particularly emotional episode of This Is Us, or you can throw on some shades and be the coolest person in the room, or at least the most mysterious.
 If you’re outside and the sun’s out, even better.
 However, sunglasses can be more attention-drawing in certain situations, so use your discretion.
 If you’re wearing sunglasses at night, someone is likely to ask if you’re high.

-Red eye is not a huge deal and something that can be easily taken care of with a little planning ahead or a little triage in the moment.
-Like dry mouth, it's a minor annoyance that comes with indulging the herb.
+“Weed eyes” are not a huge deal.
+You can prevent redness with a little planning ahead, or triage in the moment as they appear.
+Like dry mouth, it's generally a minor annoyance that comes with indulging the herb.
 And like dry mouth, a little preparation can go a long way towards enjoying your high and the rest of your day.